jonathan-kelvin/python-http-server/README.md

 1. Ensure you have `python (3.11)` installed locally
 1. Run `./your_server.sh` to run your program, which is implemented in `app/main.py`.
-1. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
+1. Commit your changes and run `git push -u origin master` to submit your solution to CodeCrafters.
 Test output will be streamed to your terminal.